DataJuggler/BlazorFileUpload/README.md

 https://github.com/SteveSandersonMS/BlazorInputFile

+Breaking Change Version 1.3.2: ButtonClassName is now CustomButtonClassName.
+I was confusing ResetButtonClassName with ButtonClassName, so I renamed ButtonClassName to CustomButtonClassName, and ResetButtonClassName is used only for the Reset button.

 <b>You must use Dot Net Core SDK 3.1 for BlazorFileUpload component to work.</b>

-I am using Visual Studio 16.4.2, but any version 16.4+ should be fine.
+I am using Visual Studio 16.4.4, but any version 16.4+ should be fine.

 <b>Nuget Package: DataJuggler.Blazor.FileUpload</b>